kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_array/function_xx0028async_x_await_yx0029_x007b.md

 ✖ ',' expected - start: 19, end: 21
 ✖ ',' expected - start: 28, end: 30
 ✖ ',' expected - start: 33, end: 33
+✖ Did you forgot a ']' to match the `[` token? - start: 33, end: 33
+✖ The parser expected to find a '}' to match the '{' token here - start: 33, end: 33

 ```